zentrum-lexikographie/dwdsmor/README.md

 The resulting DWDSmor transducers are:

-* `grammar/dwdsmor.{a,ca}`: for morphological analysis, with inflection and word-formation components
+* `grammar/dwdsmor.{a,ca}`: transducer with inflection and word-formation components, for morphological analysis of word forms in terms of lemmas and grammatical categories
+* `grammar/dwdsmor-root.{a,ca}`: transducer with inflection and word-formation components, for lexical analysis of word forms in terms of root lemmas (i.e., lemmas of ultimate word-formation bases) and grammatical categories
-* `grammar/dwdsmor-finite.{a,ca}`: for testing purposes, with an inflection component and a finite word-formation component
+* `grammar/dwdsmor-finite.{a,ca}`: transducer with an inflection component and a finite word-formation component, for testing purposes
-* `grammar/dwdsmor-index.{a,ca}`: for paradigm generation, with an inflection component including paradigm indices and homographic lemma indices
+* `grammar/dwdsmor-index.{a,ca}`: transducer with an inflection component only with DWDS paradigm indices and homographic lemma indices, for paradigm generation

 Once built, the DWDSmor transducers should be installed into `lib/`, where the Python scripts `dwdsmor.py` and `paradigm.py` expect them by default: